SOLAR FOR YOUR BUSINESS ‘101’: A BEGINNER’S GUIDE

 Any good monitoring solution will provide you with the ability to check your gross consumption – meaning you will be able to view, for any particular hour, the ‘before and after’ of solar’s contribution to your business.
 One brand that I can recommend is Solar Analytics.

 A maintenance schedule is important to adopt.
-As per requirements by the CEC, an installer must provide a maintenance schedule to the customer.
+As per requirements by the SAA, an installer must provide a maintenance schedule to the customer.
 For larger commercial systems, installers will offer a very comprehensive and tailor-made schedule to either conduct themselves, or for the business to arrange from a third party.

 Typically, an installer will offer a check every 6 months for the first 2 years, and would have their own preferred pressure washing company that they can recommend if/when dirt and other materials start to affect the performance of the system.